FeedFoodie/feedfoodie.github.io/index.md

 1. Copyrights to [Legend of the Northern Blade](/LNB/) are held by the author, Woo-Gak, and the artist, Hae Min.
 2. Copyrights to [Star Instructor Master Baek](/SIMB/) are held by the author, Ganjajang, and the artist, Oliboli.
 3. Do not take credit or make a profit from our work.
 Our translations can be read for FREE, with NO ADS.
 We DO NOT ask for donations.
-5. The translator is motivated purely by comments, but don't bother asking for faster releases since I have a full-time job with frequent overtime.
+5. The translator is motivated purely by comments, but don't bother asking for faster releases since he has a full-time job with frequent overtime.

 ## Subscribe to our Series Specific RSS Feeds!